skip to content

 Life-imprisonment from young adulthood

-Along with Dr Susie Hulley (University of Cambridge) and Dr Serena Wright (Royal Holloway, University of London), I am now in the early stage of a study of prisoners serving very long sentences from an early age.
-Funded by the ESRC, this project is a longitudinal follow-up of the research we undertook from 2013-16, in which we interviewed just under 150 male and female prisoners serving life sentences with tariffs of fifteen years or more, sentenced when aged 25 or under.
+Along with Dr Susie Hulley (University of Cambridge) and Dr Serena Wright (Royal Holloway, University of London), I recently completed a study of prisoners serving very long sentences from an early age.
+Funded by the ESRC, this project was a longitudinal follow-up of the research we undertook from 2013-2016, in which we interviewed just under 150 male and female prisoners serving life sentences with tariffs of fifteen years or more, sentenced when aged 25 or under.
 We also collected over 300 surveys from a wider group of individuals who met these criteria, in 25 establishments overall, including young offender institutions, high-security prisons, category B and C prisons, and open prisons.
-Our key objective was to understand
+Our key objectives were to understand:

 (a) the main problems encountered by these prisoners, and the ways in which they dealt with these problems